Cjreynol-zz/Lambda-Calculus-Implementation/README.md

 Running the `hask-lambda` executable will bring up a prompt to enter in a lambda term to be reduced.
 From the parser documentation:

-> No spaces, \\. to represent lambda binders.
-Bound variables are
-> represented as natural numbers referencing their binder.
-Free variables
-> are also represented by natural numbers, but with an 'f' character
-> preceding them.
-Application is implicit with adjacent terms, and
-> parenthesis can be used to end the binding scope of a lambda.
+> A typing context is expected first, wrapped in square brackets [].
+> The elements inside are pairs (n,type) where n is a natural number and
+> type is a valid type.
+Consecutive pairs do not have any delimiter, and
+> in the case of multiple pairs containing the same number n, the type
+> associated with that variable in the context will be the last in the list.
 >
+> Types are expected to be characters, typically uppercase, separated by
+> arrows, ->.
+>
+> For terms, no spaces, \\:type. to represent lambda binders.
+Bound
+> variables are represented as natural numbers referencing their binder as is
+> standard in De Bruijn notation.
+Free variables are also represented by
+> natural numbers, but with an 'f' preceding them.
+Application is implicit
+> with adjacent terms, and parenthesis can be used to end the binding scope
+> of a lambda.
+>
 > For example:
 >
+> `[]|-\:T.0` is equivalent to `(\.(0))` checked in an empty context.
+>
-> `\.00` is equivalent to `(\.(0 0))` while `(\.0)f0` is equivalent to
+> `[(0,S->T)(1,S)]|-f0f1` is equivalent to `(0 1)` checked in the context where
-> `(\.0) 0)`, which is a beta redex where the 0 outside the lambda
-> abstraction is a free variable.
+> 0 is a function from S to T and 1 is of type S.

-After a term is entered, if it terminates a reduction sequence to its normal form will be displayed.
-Non-terminating terms cause an infinite loop
+After a term is entered, if it terminates, a reduction sequence to its normal form will be displayed.
+Non-terminating terms cause an infinite loop.
+When inputting typed lambda terms, the term and type will be displayed and the reduction to normal form will be displayed.